kubernetes/website/content/en/blog/_posts/2022-05-20-non-graceful-node-shutdown.md

 Graceful node shutdown relies on Linux-specific support.
 The kubelet does not watch for upcoming shutdowns on Windows nodes (this may change in a future Kubernetes release).

-When a node is shutdown but without the kubelet detecting it, Pods on that node also shut down ungracefully.
-For stateless apps, that's often not a problem (a ReplicaSet adds a new Pod once the cluster detects that the affected node or Pod has failed).
+When a node is shutdown but without the kubelet detecting it, pods on that node also shut down ungracefully.
+For stateless apps, that's often not a problem (a ReplicaSet adds a new pod once the cluster detects that the affected node or pod has failed).
 For stateful apps, the story is more complicated.
-If you use a StatefulSet and have a Pod from that StatefulSet on a node that fails uncleanly, that affected Pod will be marked as terminating; the StatefulSet cannot create a replacement Pod because the existing Pod still exists in the cluster.
+If you use a StatefulSet and have a pod from that StatefulSet on a node that fails uncleanly, that affected pod will be marked as terminating; the StatefulSet cannot create a replacement pod because the pod still exists in the cluster.
 As a result, the application running on the StatefulSet may be degraded or even offline.
-If the original, shut down node comes up again, the kubelet on that original node reports in, deletes the existing Pods, and the control plane makes a replacement Pod for that StatefulSet on a different running node.
+If the original, shut down node comes up again, the kubelet on that original node reports in, deletes the existing pods, and the control plane makes a replacement pod for that StatefulSet on a different running node.
 If the original node has failed and does not come up, those stateful pods would be stuck in a terminating status on that failed node indefinitely.